stephenfletchtek/CV/README.md

   - Test design, build, test and iterate
   - Install and configuration on-site
   - Debugging of new and legacy components
-* Extensive customer support experience - inperson as well as remote 1st, 2nd and 3rd line technical support for products.
+* Extensive customer support experience - inperson as well as remote 1st, 2nd and 3rd line technical support for products
 * VBA scripts to customise control of x-ray hardware
 * Created Microsoft Excel Macros to meet business needs